 They are!
 So it is super important to have your ducks in a row.

 You do have the right to an IEE…but only under specific conditions.

 So, this post will be about IEE Independent Education Evaluations.
-If you just need to know about regular ole IEP evaluations, you can look in that link.

 What is an IEE?